wkorando/developer/java-panama/upcall.md

 💡 The asterisk * is used to declare a pointer.

 Native C types such as _int_, _char_, _struct_, etc., can be accessed through pointers.
 In addition to pointing to some data, a pointer can also point to C function.
-A function pointer is a variable that stores the address of a function, function that can later be invoked through this function pointer.
+A **function pointer** is a **variable that stores the address of a function**, function that can later be invoked through this function pointer.

 ```c